What did he mean by those terms?

-The world without, on the other hand, Haanel described as a “reflection of the world within.”
+The world without, on the other hand, Mr. Haanel described as a “reflection of the world within.”

-The world within can — and often does — alter the world without.
-Actually, it happens all the time.
+The world within can alter the world without.
+It happens all the time.
 It’s part of the interplay that happens betwixt the two.
 It’s what I like to call the “Dance.”

 Investor George Soros used Karl Popper‘s theory of “Reflexivity” to make more than a billion dollars trading currency.
 Popper’s reflexivity is an example of the Dance — the world within influencing the world without and vice versa.